Skip to main content

 Prepare the release

-• switch to the xpack-development branch
+• Switch to the xpack-development branch

-• check the latest commits npm run git-log
+• Check the latest commits npm run git-log

-• check the list of files included in the npm package:
+• Check the list of files included in the npm package:

-npm run pack
+npm run npm-pack

-• possibly update .npmignore
+• Possibly update .npmignore

 Set the new version

-Run the following in the project folder:
+Execute the following within the project folder:

-npm version 3.2.2
+npm version 3.3.1

 The postversion npm script should also update tags via git push origin --tags; this should also trigger CI tests.